liveahero-wiki/liveahero-wiki.github.io/guide/skill_manual.md

 - {% include item-icon.html id=80 %} Experience skill manual
   - Grants the hero a passive skill "Experience Accumulation"
-  - In Exp item quest, gain 3% more {% include item-icon.html id=11 %} Exp
+  - In Exp item quest, gain 3% more {% include item.html id=11 %}

 - {% include item-icon.html id=81 %} Interaction skill manual
   - Grants the hero a passive skill "Interaction Accumulation"
-  - In Training Band item quest, gain 3% more {% include item-icon.html id=30 %} Training Band
+  - In Training Band item quest, gain 3% more {% include item.html id=30 %}

 - {% include item-icon.html id=82 %} Robbery skill manual
   - Grants the hero a passive skill "Robbery"
-  - In Lah item quest, gain 3% more {% include item-icon.html id=35 %} Lah
+  - In Lah item quest, gain 3% more {% include item.html id=35 %}

 - {% include item-icon.html id=108 %} Silver Medal skill manual
   - Grants the hero a passive skill "How to Get Silver Medal"
-  - In Medal item quest, gain additional drop of {% include item-icon.html id=27 %} Silver Medal with a chance of 1% * stamina consumed
+  - In Medal item quest, gain additional drop of {% include item.html id=27 %} with a chance of 1% * stamina consumed

 - {% include item-icon.html id=109 %} Gold Medal skill manual
   - Grants the hero a passive skill "How to Get Gold Medal"
-  - In Medal item quest, gain additional drop of {% include item-icon.html id=28 %} Gold Medal with a chance of 0.2% * stamina consumed
+  - In Medal item quest, gain additional drop of {% include item.html id=28 %} with a chance of 0.2% * stamina consumed

 - {% include item-icon.html id=110 %} Parallel Quartz skill manual
   - Grants the hero a passive skill "How to Search for Quartz"
-  - In Quartz item quest, gain additional drop of {% include item-icon.html id=59 %} Parallel Quartz with a chance of 0.5% * stamina consumed
+  - In Quartz item quest, gain additional drop of {% include item.html id=59 %} with a chance of 0.5% * stamina consumed

 - {% include item-icon.html id=111 %} Small Awakening Stone skill manual
   - Grants the hero a passive skill "How to Search for Small Awakening Stones"